AdvancedModularManikin/amm-tiny/README.md

-This is the AMMDK k66f code, currently both the remote api k66f end and several application-specific endpoints.
+This repository contains the AMMDK k66f code.
+It currently includes both the endpoint for the remote api and several application-specific endpoints.

 # Usage